Envy-Free Allocation of Indivisible Goods via Noisy Queries

 \section{Problem Setup}

 We consider fairly allocating $m$ indivisible items between two agents $a$ and $b$, where the agents have their respective utility $\mu^a_i$ and $\mu^b_i$ for each item $i$, and $\mu^a_i,\mu^b_i\in[0,1]$.
-Here the restriction to $[0,1]$ is for convenience, and could be obtained from any fixed interval $[\mu_{\min},\mu_{\max}]$ by shifting and rescaling.
+Here the restriction to $[0,1]$ is for convenience, and could be obtained from any interval of the form $[0,\mu_{\max}]$ by rescaling.
 Our problem setup could naturally be extended to more than two agents, but the two-agent setting is a fundamental starting point that already comes with considerable technical challenges.
 See Section \ref{sec:conclusion} for some further discussion on the $n$-agent scenario.

 We consider \emph{additive utilities}, meaning that for $\nu \in \{a,b\}$, the overall value that agent $\nu$ assigns to a set of items $S$ is $\sum_{i \in S} \mu^{\nu}_i$.
 We define an \emph{allocation} of the $m$ items as any partition $\Ac=(\Ac_a,\Ac_b)$ with $\Ac_a\cup\Ac_b=[m]$ and $\Ac_a\cap\Ac_b=\emptyset$, which means $\Ac_a$ is allocated to Agent $a$ and $\Ac_b$ to Agent $b$.
 For any such allocation, the \emph{envy} from Agent~$a$ to Agent~$b$ is defined as